MartinWitt/laughing-train/mining/fhir-data-pipes.md

 List<ElementDefinition> children = getChildren(extensionRoot, extensionDefinitions);

     // Extensions may contain either additional extensions or a value field, but not both.
+    // So if it has a child element with a slice name, it has additional extensions.
     List<ElementDefinition> childExtensions = children.stream()
         .filter(element -> element.getSliceName() != null)
         .collect(Collectors.toList());